thither/Thither.Direct-client-libraries/python/README.md

 ```python
 client.get_definitions(DEFINITION_TYPE, **kwargs)
 ```
-+ Arguments
++ Parameters
-  + DEFINITION_TYPE: str, Type of Definition units/sections/metrics , nothing or empty string for all
+  + DEFINITION_TYPE: str, difinition type one of units/sections/metrics, nothing or empty string for all

 + Keyword Args
   +  section : str,        Only on this section level, apply only to sections and metrics types